immannan/elasticsearch/md/Lab_3.md

 analyzer, saw how to use some of the built-in analyzers that come with Elasticsearch, and saw how to create custom analyzers.
-Along with a solid background on analyzers, we learned about two main types of queries---term-level queries and full-text queries.
+Along with a solid background on analyzers, we learned about two main types of queries --- term-level queries and full-text queries.
 We also learned how to compose different queries in more complex queries using one of the compound queries.